Iain05/Lightframe/Devlog/Logs.md

 Actually looks so fire.
 ![[Pasted image 20250708235636.png]]
 Also I got the about me done the other day dont know if i wrote that down here.
 Idk this is mostly just brain dump for fun at this point.

+# August 1st
+Improvements to make:
+- Loading/processing popup when deleting images - currently just stalls for a bit and then goes to blank page
+-